 Shutdown looming, Congress and White House seek budget deal

-WASHINGTON — Congressional leaders and the White House are pressing to strike an accord on a $1.3 trillion catch-all spending bill, though disputes remain over immigration, abortion and a massive rail project that pits President Donald Trump against his most powerful Democratic adversary.
+Disputes remain over immigration enforcement and a smaller infusion of wall funding, as well as a major rail project that pits Trump against his most powerful Democratic adversary, Senate Minority Leader Chuck Schumer, D-N.Y.

+Monday's developments were described by congressional aides in both parties who spoke on condition of anonymity because the talks remain secretive.

-An agreement by Monday would pave the way for a House vote on Wednesday.
+All sides pressed toward an agreement by Monday night, which would pave the way for a House vote on Wednesday.
 Action is needed by midnight Friday to avert another government shutdown.

-The bipartisan measure is loaded with political and policy victories for both sides.
-Republicans and Trump are winning a long-sought budget increase for the Pentagon while Democrats obtain funding for infrastructure, the opioid crisis and a wide swath of domestic programs.
+The bipartisan measure is loaded with political and policy victories for both parties.
+Republicans and Trump are winning a long-sought budget increase for the Pentagon, while Democrats obtain funding for infrastructure, the opioid crisis and a wide swath of domestic programs.

-The bill would implement last month's big budget agreement, providing 10 percent increases for both the Pentagon and domestic agencies when compared with current levels.
-Coupled with last year's tax cut measure, it heralds the return of trillion-dollar budget deficits as soon as the budget year starting in October.
+The bill would implement last month's budget agreement, providing 10 percent increases for the Pentagon and domestic agencies.
+Coupled with last year's tax cuts, it heralds the return of trillion-dollar budget deficits as soon as the budget year starting in October.

+As is typical, many or most of the policy riders were melting away.
+For instance, an effort to add a plan to revive federal subsidies to stabilize the individual health insurance market and help the poor cover out-of-pocket costs under President Barack Obama's health law appeared to be failing.
+A complicated dispute involving abortion was at fault.

+And Republicans appeared likely to fail in a bid to fix a glitch in the recent tax bill that subsidizes grain sales to cooperatives at the expense of for-profit grain companies, Democratic aides said.

-A White House trial balloon to use the measure as a vehicle to extend Deferred Action for Childhood Arrivals, or DACA, protections for immigrants brought illegally to the U.S. as children remained tenuously afloat, aides said.
+Efforts to use the measure as a vehicle to extend protections for young immigrants under the Deferred Action for Childhood Arrival, or DACA, program appeared likely to fail, aides said.
 Trump killed the Obama-era program in September, but a court decision has essentially left it in place, for now.

-“I'm urging the leaders to basically come together and understand there is an emergency at hand here — 780,000 young people have their lives hang in the balance because President Trump killed the DACA program.
-We have to move on a bipartisan basis to put it back in business,” said No. 2 Senate Democrat Dick Durbin of Illinois on “Fox News Sunday.”
+The White House had revived the idea in recent days — offering on Sunday a 30-month extension of DACA protections in exchange for $25 billion for Trump's border wall — but Democrats demanded protections for a broader pool of immigrants than had signed up for DACA, a request denied by GOP negotiators.

+Chances for a behind-the-scenes effort to strengthen Capitol Hill procedures for dealing with workplace harassment complaints also appeared to be fading, aides in both parties said, casting responsibility on Senate Republicans for favoring a more narrowly drawn approach than legislation that passed the House last month.

-Trump, meanwhile, has privately threatened to veto the whole package if a $900 million payment is made on the Hudson River Gateway Project, a priority of Senate Democratic leader Chuck Schumer of New York.
-Trump's opposition is alarming Northeastern Republicans such as Gateway supporter Peter King, a House member from New York who lobbied Trump on the project at a St. Patrick's luncheon in the Capitol on Thursday.
+Trump, meanwhile, has privately threatened to veto the whole package if a $900 million payment is made on the Hudson River Gateway Project, a priority for Schumer.
+Trump's opposition is alarming Northeastern Republicans such as Peter King, a House member from New York who lobbied Trump on the project at a St. Patrick's luncheon in the Capitol on Thursday.

 The Gateway Project would add an $11 billion rail tunnel under the Hudson River to complement deteriorating, century-old tunnels that are at risk of closing in a few years.
 It enjoys bipartisan support among key Appropriations panel negotiators on the omnibus measure who want to get the expensive project on track while their coffers are flush with money.

-Most House Republicans voted to kill the funding in a tally last year, however, preferring to see the money spread to a greater number of districts.
+Most House Republicans voted to kill the funding last year, however, preferring to see the money spread to a greater number of districts.

 “Obviously, if we're doing a huge earmark ... it's troubling,” said Rep. Mark Meadows, R-N.C., a leader of House conservatives.
 “Why would we do that ...
 Schumer's pet project and we pass that under a Republican-controlled Senate, House and White House?”